christopheberle/us-wildfires/us-wildfires.md

 (because taking the log of *λ* yields *Λ* which is normally / Gaussian distributed).
 The number of wild fires is then modelled by a Poisson distribution 𝒫(*λ*) with emission rate *λ* = *e*<sup>*Λ*</sup>.
-A schematic representation of this model is given in
+A schematic representation of this model is given below
-@ref(fig:graph-log-normal)

 ``` python
 with pm.Model() as model: